How To Disable WordPress AMP Plugin (Easy Way)

 Upon installing the plugin, you need to activate it.
 We need to do a setup a little bit and After that, we can deactivate and delete the AMP plugin.

 Do not delete the plugin before you have successfully installed and activated the 404 solution plugin.

-After activating the 404 plugin the initial setup is already done, however we need to double check to make sure we don’t loose any thing.
+After activating the 404 solution plugin the initial setup is already done, however, we need to double-check to make sure we don’t lose anything.

 Go to your settings section and click on permalink settings and change it to post name type as shown in the picture above.
 This is mandatory or else the redirection won’t work.

-Go to your smartphone and enter the URL of the webpage you want check.
-For example my blog’s URL is bforbloggers.com and I have a post on best social share plugins that has it’s AMP page URL i.e. https://www.bforbloggers.com/social-share-plugins-to-increase-engagement/amp
+Go to your smartphone and enter the URL of the webpage you want to check.
+For example, my blog’s URL is bforbloggers.com and I have a post on best social share plugins that has it’s AMP page URL i.e. https://bforbloggers.com/social-share-plugins-to-increase-engagement/amp

 Now when I hit this URL in my browser, it is redirected to its original URL that is without the /amp slug.
 As simple as that.

 This 404 solution plugin is very handy as it works out of the box and the automated redirection to matching slugs works seamlessly.